philwilkes/TLS2trees/README.md

 Thanks to my supervisory team Assoc.
 Prof Paul Turner and Dr. Mohammad Sadegh Taskhiri from the eLogistics Research Group and Dr. James Montgomery from the University of Tasmania.

-Thanks to Susana Gonzalez Aracil and David Herries from Interpine Group Ltd. (New Zealand), who provided a number of the raw point clouds and plot measurements used during the development and validation of this tool.
+Thanks to Susana Gonzalez Aracil and David Herries from Interpine Group Ltd (New Zealand) https://interpine.nz/, who provided a number of the raw point clouds and plot measurements used during the development and validation of this tool and to PF Olsen (Australia) Ltd https://au.pfolsen.com/ for providing an extensive reference dataset of 7022 destructively sampled diameter measurements and 49 associated point clouds used for evaluating this tool.

 ## Contributing